gitee2github/docs/docs/en/docs/Administration/basic-configuration.md

 #### Setting the Date and Time

-Run the following command as the user  **root**  to change the date and time of the current hardware.
+Run the following command as the **root** user  to change the date and time of the current hardware.
 In the command,  _dd_  indicates the day,  _mm_  indicates the month,  _yyyy_  indicates the year,  _HH_  indicates the hour, and  _MM_  indicates the minute.
-Change them based on the site requirements.
+Change them as required.

 ```
 # hwclock --set --date "dd mm yyyy HH:MM"